greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 ](images/plugins.png "Manubot Plugins"){#fig:plugins}

 The Manubot "front-end" (layout, look, controls, behavior, etc.) was developed in line with current best practices and user expectations of the modern web.
-The plugins utilize standard technology built in to most major web browsers, allowing them to be relatively lightweight, modular, and easy to configure.
+The plugins use standard technology built in to most major web browsers, allowing them to be relatively lightweight, modular, and easy to configure.

 ### Continuous publication